Detect copy-pasted code blocks across your entire codebase using suffix-array analysis.Documentation Index

 |---|---|

---baseline | Compare against saved baseline |
+--baseline <PATH> | Compare against a previously saved baseline file |

---save-baseline | Save current duplication as baseline |
+--save-baseline <PATH> | Save current duplication as a baseline file |

 Debugging